AlbertNdengeyintwali/Logistic-Regression-for-Diabetes-Diagnosis/README.md

 - **DiabetesPedigreeFunction**: A score that represents genetic predisposition to diabetes (Dimensionless).
 - **Age**: The age of the individual (Years).

+## Methodology

+The general methodology we followed in this analysis consists of the following key steps:

+### 1. Data Preparation
+   - Loaded the dataset and performed an initial inspection to understand its structure.
+   - Checked for missing values and handled them appropriately through imputation or removal.
+   - Split the dataset into **training** and **testing** subsets to evaluate model performance.

+### 2. Exploratory Data Analysis (EDA)
+   - Visualized features using **histograms, box plots** to see distribution and checking outliers.
+   - Identified potential **outliers** and examined multicollinearity among predictors to ensure model stability.
+   - Assessed variable distributions and transformations needed for better model performance.

+### 3. Logistic Regression Model Building
+   - Selected **Logistic Regression (LR)** as our classification model since it is well-suited for binary outcomes.
+   - Trained the model using the **training dataset**, optimizing for accuracy and interpretability.
+   - Evaluated model performance using metrics such as **accuracy, precision, recall, and F1-score**.
+   - Used **ROC curves and AUC (Area Under the Curve)** to assess the model's ability to classify correctly.

+### 4. Interpretation of Coefficients and P-Values
+   - Examined the **regression coefficients** to understand how each independent variable influences diabetes risk.
+   - Analyzed **p-values** to determine which predictors significantly contribute to the model.
+   - Computed the **odds ratios** to quantify the impact of each variable on diabetes probability.
+   - Used the logistic function to calculate the probability of diabetes presence for given input values.

+## Results

+### Table showing detailed information

+### Histogram to see distribution of all explanatory variables

 ![Rplot](https://github.com/user-attachments/assets/1ffbe9cf-e7b7-44ff-933c-425cca584219)

+### box plots to check outliers of all explanatory variables